The Human-Animal Bond

 A story from one of our partners…

 Layla was rescued from a shelter where she was running out of time to find a forever home.
 She is an absolute love!
 Rudy, her veteran owner, takes her to the “spa” to get her nails painted to match her collar.
 Like many brave men and women in his shoes, Rudy’s experience as a soldier led to struggles with PTSD.
 With Layla, Rudy feels safe interacting with others and living day-to-day life.
-The pair were connected at one of our Animal-Assisted Therapy partners, ARF Pets and Vets Program, and they are now inseparable.
+The pair were connected at one of our Animal-Assisted Therapy partners, Tony La Russa’s ARF -- Pets & Vets Program, and they are now inseparable.

 What are Animal-Assisted Interventions?